External Data Sources

 Number format mask reads both the input and mask starting from the last character.
 All the 9’s and 0’s will be replaced by the corresponding digit.
 Any other character in the mask will be added to the indicated position.
 0’s will be displayed in a smaller size.
 If the input is longer than the mask, the first digit of the mask will be repeated.
 “9.00” will display any price with big numbers, a dot and the last two digits as smaller numbers, same as “9999999.00” would.
 A phone number can be displayed with a mask such as +99/99 999 99-99.

 Also note that choosing the 1st row means whatever is in the 1st row will be shown even though there is a hint (name: Espresso) next to it for easier setup.
 Hence, if you add Latte macchiato instead of Espresso into your first row, the content will show that instead.
 Or, if you change the price of Espresso the content will reflect that.

-You can apply any text formatting you could to a normal “Text” widget using the left-hand menu.
+You can apply any text formatting you could to a normal “Text” widget using the right-hand menu.